alvinr/data-modeling/aerospike/inventory/README.md

   }
 ```

-We can make use of the Aerospike operatecommand, which allows multiple sub­operations to be combined into a single atomic operation to manipulate the structure:
+We can make use of the Aerospike ```operate``` command, which allows multiple sub­operations to be combined into a single atomic operation to manipulate the structure:

 ```python
 def purchase(user, event, qty):